18 min read — Long-read | Analysis | EU | Middle East | Policy

 For context, the PMF was created in 2014 by the Iranian Islamic scholar Sistani who called for a jihad against ISIS.
 It is primarily composed of Shia fighters who took part in the insurgency against the US between 2003-2011.
 The PMF gained increasing power and popular legitimacy among Shia muslims as its subordinate militias participated actively in the fight against ISIS.

 The organisation, while having a reputation for taking part in every major battle against ISIS, are known to have taken part in sectarian crimes mainly against Sunni Arabs.
 In 2016, Human Rights Watch claimed that members of Shia militias, abducted and killed scores of Sunni residents in a central Iraq town and demolished Sunni homes with no one of those responsible having been brought to justice.
 Not only have they taken part in war crimes against Sunnis, but many believe that the PMF is a proxy of Iran which wields considerable power and is on its way to becoming Iraq’s preeminent political and institutional power, with its economic power also expanding.
 Although nominally under the prime minister, their true allegiance often lies with the IRGC Quds forces in Iran, operating outside Iraq’s official chain of command.
-Therefore, the EU collaboration presents a problem: on one hand, the PMF has been instrumental in fighting against ISIS while on the other hand, its allegiance to Iran and involvement in sectarian violence goes squarely against EU principles of stable governance based on democracy and human rights.
+Therefore, the EU collaboration presents a problem: on one hand, the PMF has been instrumental in fighting against ISIS while on the other hand, its allegiance to Iran and involvement in sectarian violence goes squarely against EU principles of stable democratic governance based on human rights.
 Hence, the EU needs to take a more balanced approach to ensure that support doesn’t empower groups that can actively work against them and lead to instability within the Middle East.

 Evaluating the EU’s Approach: Successes and Limitations